Statistical properties of Galactic synchrotron temperature and polarization maps -- a multi-frequency comparison: Summary and discussion

-The results presented in this paper improve our understanding of the statistical properties of Galactic synchrotron emission.
-Our comparison of the component separated maps serves to analyze the performance of various cleaning pipelines that are adopted for WMAP and Planck data beyond the usual zeroth order comparison at the map and power spectrum level.
-It also underscores the need for further improvement of the component separation techniques.
-Lastly, it will be interesting to extend our analysis to other low-frequency surveys like S-PASS (at 2.3 GHz)~\cite{Carretti2019}, C-BASS (at 5 GHz)~\cite{Stuart2022}, and the QUIJOTE-MFI (from 11 to 19 GHz)~\cite{QUIJOTE2012}.
-Also, we would like to explore the morphological properties of other Galactic components and plan to carry out these extensions in the near future.
+Our results underscore the need for further improvement of the component separation techniques.
+It will be interesting to extend our analysis to other low-frequency surveys like S-PASS (at 2.3 GHz)~\cite{Carretti2019}, C-BASS (at 5 GHz)~\cite{Stuart2022}, and the QUIJOTE-MFI (from 11 to 19 GHz)~\cite{QUIJOTEIV:2023}.
+We would like to explore the morphological properties of other Galactic components and plan to carry out these extensions in the near future.
 It is also of importance to provide a physical explanation for the kurtosis nature of Galactic synchrotron emissions.

-\acknowledgments {We acknowledge the use of the \texttt{Nova} cluster at the Indian Institute of Astrophysics, Bangalore.
-We have used \texttt{HEALPIX}\footnote{\url{http://healpix.sourceforge.net/}}~\cite{Gorski:2005} and \texttt{NaMaster}~\cite{NaMaster:2019} packages for producing the results in this paper.
-The plots in this paper are generated using \texttt{Matplotlib} package~\cite{Hunter:2007}.
+\acknowledgments {We thank the anonymous referee whose insightful comments and constructive feedback enhanced the quality of this manuscript.
+We acknowledge the use of the \texttt{Nova} cluster at the Indian Institute of Astrophysics, Bangalore.
+We have used \texttt{HEALPIX}\footnote{\url{http://healpix.sourceforge.net/}}~\cite{Gorski:2005}, \texttt{healpy}~\cite{,Zonca:healpy}, \texttt{Matplotlib}~\cite{Hunter:2007}, PySM~\cite{Thorne2017}, \texttt{NaMaster}~\cite{NaMaster:2019} packages for producing the results in this paper.
 We thank M. Vidal and C. Dickinson for providing the filament mask prepared by them.
 F. R. would like to thank H. K. Eriksen, D. J. Watts, other members of the Oslo CMB group, S. E. Harper and T. J. Rennie for useful discussions.
 F. R. acknowledges the support of the Korea Institute for Advanced Study, Seoul, for the academic visit where a part of this work was carried out.}